 Temporary disability benefits are paid for time lost from work, whether that loss is total or partial, while the injured worker recovers from medical restrictions.
 Most accepted disabling claims have temporary disability, which may be paid for multiple claim openings (for aggravation and new or omitted medical condition, as well as the initial claim).
 Also, these benefits are paid for a few hundred claims each year when the worker is actively engaged in training under vocational assistance.
 The last major legislation affecting temporary disability benefits was in 2001.
 SB 485 raised the ceiling on the rate of temporary disability benefits from 100 percent to 133 percent of the statewide average weekly wage.
 It also established supplemental disability, paid in addition to temporary disability when the worker has an accepted disabling claim and is unable to work in other jobs he or she held as well.
-Supplemental disability is paid from the Workers' Benefit Fund, so far between \$0.75 million and \$1.0 million annually.
-HB 2707 of 2009 clarified the provision of supplemental disability benefits.
+Supplemental disability is paid from the Workers' Benefit Fund, so far between \$750,000 and \$1.0 million annually.
+HB 2707 in 2009 clarified the provision of supplemental disability benefits.

-In 2009, temporary disability benefits paid for accepted disabling claims were an estimated \$111.13 million.
-The average temporary disability payment was \$5,424 for claims resolved in 2009.
+In 2011, temporary disability benefits paid for accepted disabling claims were an estimated \$101.44 million.
+The average temporary disability payment was \$5,497 for claims resolved in 2011.
 This is an estimate of both the amount paid for claims resolved by claim disposition agreement (CDA) and expected development for the large majority of claims that resolve by claim closure.
 For more information about resolution of claims, see the chapter on claims processing.

 The number of temporary disability days paid is a measure of claim duration and severity.
-In 2009, an average 60 days were paid for initial claims resolved by claim closure, and 201 days for initial claims resolved by CDA.
+In 2011, an average 55 days were paid for initial claims resolved by claim closure, and 249 days for initial claims resolved by CDA.
 Some claims resolve multiple times.
-Taking into account those claims that may have reopened for an aggravation, new or omitted medical condition, or training under vocational assistance, claims resolved in 2009 were paid an average 74 days of temporary disability benefits.
+Taking into account those claims that may have reopened for an aggravation, new or omitted medical condition, or training under vocational assistance, claim resolutions in 2011 were paid an average 70 days of temporary disability benefits.
 Like the average dollar benefits paid, this is an estimate.
 The unusually large increases in average dollars and days paid in 2008 and 2009 were likely partly due to decreasing counts of new claims and a corresponding larger share of older, more expensive claims.
+These trends reversed somewhat in 2010 and 2011.